HAI 2024

 Rik Vandenberghe, MD, PhD, KU Leuven

-Victor Villemagne, MD, The University of Melbourne
+Victor Villemagne, MD, University of Pittsburgh

 Sylvia Villeneuve, PhD, McGill University